Skip to content

 • not verified

-Nothing later in the drawing can change this.
+Nothing elsewhere in the drawing can change that.

 What Is “BCDL” and What Does It Mean for Your Ceiling?